 Establish and enforce transparent policies which will promote acceptance of digital payments as well as the protection of consumers and data (Chong and Goh, 2022).

-Incentivize innovation in fintech and encourage partnerships between banks, telecom companies and fintech (Chakrabarti and Singh, 2022).
+Incentivise innovation in fintech and encourage partnerships between banks, telecom companies and fintech (Chakrabarti and Singh, 2022).

-Vasten the use of digital financial services and, specifically, rural areas and underserved locations (Yadav and Kumar, 2022).
+Vasten the use of digital financial services and specifically, in rural areas and underserved locations (Yadav and Kumar, 2022).

 Invest in financial literacy initiatives to increase awareness of the security of and advantage of digital payment (Mellor and Taneja, 2021).

-Develop convenient online payment solutions which support the varied requirements of the users, such as multilingual solutions, and low-data solution in rural set ups (Khan and Bhagat, 2021).
+Develop convenient online payment solutions which support the varied requirements of the users, such as multilingual solutions and low-data solutions in rural set ups (Khan and Bhagat, 2021).

 Funding to advance digital communication infrastructure, including social internet and cellular network services, especially in less-developed metropolitan areas (World Bank, 2022).